Core Idea

 - Composite structure sharing: Modules pass entire records/objects rather than individual fields

-- Change propagation: Modifications to unused fields can force recompilation/redeployment
+- Change propagation: Modifications to unused fields can force recompilation/redeployment of consumers

 - API over-fetching: Common in REST APIs returning complete entities when clients need specific attributes